element-hq/element-web/README.md

  Configure the app by making a copy of the `config.sample.json` and renaming it as `config.json` within the same directory.
-You can customize it.
+You can also customize it.
   See the [configuration docs](docs/config.md) for details.

 Finally, build and start Element itself: